-Giving Advice, Finding Solutions, and Building Connections for Healthier Soil, Healthier Crops and Livestock, and Healthier People.
+Giving Advice, Finding Solutions, and Building Connections for Healthier Soil, Healthier Crops, Healthier Livestock, and Healthier People.

 The South Dakota Conservation Mentor Network was organized because people saw a need for the sharing of real on farm/ranch experiences with application of science-based conservation practices and systems.
 South Dakota has a unique climate with a variety of ecosystems that encompass more than 650 different soil types, fluctuating precipitation, and geography as well as land uses.
 It can be challenging to successfully manage that landscape for healthy and productive natural resources with a positive bottom line.